 At the Economic Office of PwC we regularly map the macroeconomic developments in Europe.
-In our newest Europe Monitor we have a closer look at the economic developments in 2020.
+In this European Economic Outlook, we look ahead to 2021.

 The new year starts with better prospects than what we could foresee only a few months ago.
 This as the introduction of vaccines raises hope that the COVID-19 pandemic can come to an end in the second half of this year.
 Further, there’s clarity about the United States presidency and Brexit.
 With this, obstructions to economic growth of the previous year are set to be removed, or at least alleviated in 2021.